 In the biblical world, the beard was a symbol of experience.
 Lifespans in those days were precarious.
 Guys surviving to my level of whiteness were revered.
 Today we are considered scruffy and lazy and unwilling to play by the rules society has set.
 I suppose it’s no accident that I was always a fan of John the Baptist with his unkempt appearance.
 Like Elijah before him he was a man of the wilderness.
 As nature made him.
 I last shaved in 1988.
 Were I to do so again, I fear what I might find underneath.
 Harrell Beck, before he died, once said to me, “you’ll never shave it off.”
 Although once I did, he has proved himself among the prophets.
 Just don’t say anything about it to me since, like religion, to me it is a very private thing.

-Posted in Current Events, Deities, Movies, Popular Culture, Posts
+Posted in Current Events, Evolution, Just for Fun, Memoirs, Popular Culture, Posts, Sects

-Posted in Books, Just for Fun, Literature, Movies, Popular Culture, Posts
+Posted in Books, Britannia, Classical Mythology, Literature, Monsters, Popular Culture, Posts

 Tagged Edinburgh, folklore, ghost story, Ichabod Crane, Jonathan Kruk, Legend of Sleepy Hollow, Legends and Lore of Sleepy Hollow and the Hudson Valley, Nick Wyatt, Washington Irving